FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_certificates/t_st_internalCA.md

     -   **Country** – the name of the country where the location of the certification is located.
 5. Click **Generate**.

 Generating a new internal CA does not automatically invalidate the certificate issued by the previous CA. When you generate an internal CA, {{< SecureTransport/componentshortname  >}} adds the certificate to the Trusted CAs list under alias `ca`.
 The previous internal CA certificate is still in the Trusted CAs list under an alias of the form `ca-old-<serialNumber>`.
 When you do not want to accept certificates issued by the old internal CA, you can delete the `ca-old-<serialNumber>` aliases from the Trusted CAs list.
-For detail, see <a href="../t_st_trustedcas#Delete" class="MCXref xref">Delete a trusted CA certificate</a>.
+For detail, see [Delete a trusted CA certificate](../t_st_trustedcas#Delete).

 Once the new internal CA is generated, all certificates generated from that point on are signed by the new internal CA. Unless the new internal CA is added to the list of trusted certificates on the remote host, the host might reject the new certificates.
 An internal CA can be exported into a file that in turn can be used to add the CA to the list of trusted CAs.